Asthma Technical Summary:

-As it is usually extremely difficult to distinguish the mechanism(s) involved the term "asthmagen" has been developed to describe substances that are causally related to the development of asthma-like symptoms in individuals.
+As it is usually extremely difficult to distinguish the mechanism(s) involved i.e., allergic or irritation, the term "asthmagen" has been developed to describe substances that are causally related to the development of OA.
 Although clinical diagnosis of presence of asthma in a patient is well established the identification of the causative agent(s) is more difficult, and often not possible as this often involves the recognition of work industries associated with the development of asthma, or the identification of patterns in exposure to occupational or life-style substances that triggers asthma symptoms, followed by, in some cases by skin or blood testing to identify specific allergens.

 This process of identifying causation by association is not precise as the clinical investigation is unavoidably retrospective and it is difficult to distinguish between agent(s)s that provoke asthma responses from the agent(s) that may have caused the onset of the asthma in the first place.

-A recent and comprehensive review of the medical and other scientific literature linking MMA and methacrylates to asthma has been completed (Borak) This review concluded that MMA is not causally related to the development of asthma.
+MPA has commissioned two comprehensive reviews of the medical and other scientific literature linking MMA and methacrylates to asthma to date (Borak 2011 and Pemberton and Kimber, 2022) These reviews concluded that MMA is not causally related to the development of asthma.

 MMA is a high production volume chemical that has an extensive database of published and unpublished toxicological studies that have been the subject of three in depth, independent reviews by international governmental agencies.
 These reviews have also concluded that there is no convincing evidence that MMA causes asthma in humans.